basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/php.md

 Unzip the archive to your working directory and then start an interactive PHP shell (`php -a`) next to the client directory.

-Next, enter the following into the shell to load the client library and start a client instance.
+Next, enter the following into the shell to load the client library code.

 ```php
 require_once('riak-php-client/src/Basho/Riak/Riak.php');